 Because Usher syndrome affects hearing, balance, and vision, diagnosis of the disorder usually includes the evaluation of all three senses.
-Evaluation of the eyes may include a visual fi eld test to measure a person's peripheral vision, an electroretinogram (ERG) to measure the electrical response of the eye's light-sensitive cells, and a retinal examination to observe the retina and other structures in the back of the eye.
+Evaluation of the eyes may include a visual field test to measure a person's peripheral vision, an electroretinogram (ERG) to measure the electrical response of the eye's light-sensitive cells, and a retinal examination to observe the retina and other structures in the back of the eye.
 A hearing (audiologic) evaluation measures how loud sounds at a range of frequencies need to be before a person can hear them.
-Vestibular function tests such as a videonystagmography (VNG) measures involuntary eye movements that help identify a balance problem.
+An electronystagmogram (ENG) measures involuntary eye movements that could signify a balance problem.